pankajpuri/spalkTechTest/README.md

 - Navigate to mpegts-Parser-API-Node

  - **files** folder contains test files and their outputs.
- - **models** content `mpegts-parser.js` which takes mpeg stream file and extract PacketIDs if available else throws back the error with packets and offsets.
+ - **models** content `mpegts-parser.js` which takes mpeg stream file and extracts PacketIDs if available else throws back the error with packets and offsets.
- - **routers** folder content `mpegts-parser.js` which handle the route operation and send back the response.
+ - **routers** folder content `mpegts-parser.js` which handles the route operation and sends back the response.
  - **tests** folder contain the **test** file `mpegts-parser.test` which has two unit tests in it.

 - Install NPM packages

  `npm install`

-- To run the test file, type the following script in the terminal under this directory: /spalkTechTest/mpegts-Parser-API-Node/
+ - Now to dead a byte stream from standard input, go to your terminal under *mpegts-Parser-API-Node* directory.
+For eg: */spalkTechTest/mpegts-Parser-API-Node/cat ./files/test_success.ts | node ./models/mpegts-parser.js*

- `npm test`
+ `cat ./files/test_success.ts | node ./models/mpegts-parser.js`

   ### OR

-- To run the test file from the command line
+- To run the test file, type the following script in the terminal under *mpegts-Parser-API-Node* directory.
+For eg: */spalkTechTest/mpegts-Parser-API-Node/npm test*
- `cat ./files/test_success.ts | node ./models/mpegts-parser.js`
+ `npm test`

-### Next: If we want to take this feature to the next level for client use purposes.
+### Next: However, if we want to take this feature to the next level for client use purposes.
 ## If you want to run the client side and use API from mpegts-Parser-API-Node
 - Enter `node server.js` in the terminal under mpegts-Parser-API-Node for example:`/spalkTechTest/mpegts-Parser-API-Node% node server.js`
 - Next